 The name of the winery comes from the first names of Peter’s two sons, Andrew and Geoffrey.
 Following in his father’s footsteps, Andrew is a lawyer in the San Diego area and Geoffrey studied at the Culinary Institute of America and is an accomplished chef who spent a number of years working in Chicago.

 Peter first fell in love with the Napa Valley while attending college at the University of Southern California (USC) in Los Angeles.
 During a trip north in the early 1970s to attend a USC Stanford football game, his friends took him to Napa Valley for some wine tasting.
 He remembers visiting all six wineries along Highway 29 but wasn’t able to visit Christian Brothers in the old Greystone Winery building because his visit was on a Sunday and they were closed.
 Knowing next to nothing about wine he soon became hooked by the industry.
 His career was non-wine related (other then an educated consumer of wines) until 1999 when he retired from law in San Diego.

-During the mid 1990’s he spent 2.5 years looking for a prime piece of hillside Napa Valley property before settling on the totally undeveloped brush covered land on some of the highest slopes of the Diamond Mountain Appellation.
+During the mid 1990’s he spent 2.5 years looking for a prime piece of hillside Napa Valley property before settling on the totally undeveloped brush covered land on some of the highest and most rugged slopes of the Diamond Mountain Appellation.
 He purchased this site in 1995.
 He remembers first visiting the property – parking his vehicle because he could drive no further and walking down a brush-covered fire road.
 He was able to see glimpses of the valley far below through all the trees but had no idea of the spectacular views from here until he actually cleared the land for the vineyard.
 Peter purchased this property from the Bechtel family (reference Bechtel Corporation); the Bechtel’s originally owned a much larger piece of land but subdivided it into smaller parcels.